 Manufacturers have a legal responsibility to ensure that their products are safe and effective.
 If your child is harmed by unsafe furniture, toys, clothing, or personal care products, you can seek compensation on his behalf.
 Damages can include medical expenses, pain and suffering, and loss of future earning potential if the injuries have left your child permanently disabled.

 Neblett, Beard & Arsenault is committed to helping Louisiana residents who've suffered harm due to defective products receive the compensation they deserve.
-Contact us today to schedule a free, no-obligation case review.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation case review.